rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 ?>***Note:*** This payment method is compatible with [QR Code Indonesian Standard (QRIS)](https://www.bi.go.id/id/ruang-media/siaran-pers/Pages/SP_216219.aspx), and can be paid with **any QRIS compatible e-Money or banking app**.

 GoPay is an *E-Money* payment method by Gojek.
-Users can pay using the Gojek apps, or any QRIS compatible app.
+Users can pay using the Gojek-GoPay app, or any QRIS compatible app.
 The user flow is different for web browser (on a computer or a tablet) and smartphone:

 1. **QR Code** - This is the user flow on a web browser (on a computer or a tablet).
-User is shown a QR code and asked to scan using any QRIS compatible app, such as Gojek app.
+User is shown a QR code and asked to scan using any QRIS compatible app, such as Gojek-GoPay app.
 2. **Deeplink** - This is the user flow on a SmartPhone/mobile device.
-User gets redirected to the Gojek apps to finish payment.
+User gets redirected to the Gojek-GoPay app to finish payment.

 ?>***Note:*** Please make sure to create your [Midtrans account](/en/midtrans-account/overview.md), before proceeding with this section.